 The Licensed Professional Counselor Association of North Carolina (LPCANC) promotes, protects, and develops the practice of Licensed Clinical Mental Health Counselors (LCMHC).
 The Legislative Agenda is designed to support and advance the priorities of the LCMHC profession and scope of practice in adherence to the LCMHC Code of Ethics.

-Continued Telehealth Policies expanding on opportunities for LCMHC's throughout North Carolina and those put into place as a result of COVID-19.
-These include pertinent health coverage for services, increasing accessibility for persons in rural areas, increasing accessibility to psychiatric medications, and providing exceptional servcies.
-Additionally, the evaluation and research studies of the efficacy and outcomes of telehealth services.
+Continued Telehealth Policies expanding on opportunities for LCMHCs throughout North Carolina and those put into place as a result of COVID-19.
+These include pertinent health coverage for services, increasing accessibility for persons in rural areas, increasing accessibility to psychiatric medications, and providing exceptional services.
+Additionally, the evaluation and research studies of the efficacy and outcomes of Telehealth services.